strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/data-migration.md

 Migrating a Strapi v3 project with a MongoDB database to Strapi v4 is a 2-step process:

-1. migrate from MongoDB to SQL with Strapi v3.
-Detailed instructions will be provided soon.
+1. migrate from MongoDB to SQL with Strapi v3 (see [MongoDB migration](/developer-docs/latest/update-migration-guides/migration-guides/v4/data/mongo.md)),
 2. migrate the SQL database from Strapi v3 to Strapi v4 (see [SQL migration](/developer-docs/latest/update-migration-guides/migration-guides/v4/data/sql.md)).

 ::: callout 🚧 Upcoming migration scripts